HISTORY | STORIES | BEYOND BLOG & CREATE PEOPLE |

 Coogee Sewer Tunnels

 The Coogee - Randwick Outfall Sewer tunnel was built by the NSW state Public Works Department in 1889 for Randwick Municipal Council.
-The council was only able to raise funds for partial completion of the sewer and the State Government, through its Metropolitan Water Sewerage & Drainage Board (now known as Sydney Water) assumed responsibility to complete the sewer in 1892.
-Ownership of the sewer was transferred to the Board in 1902 and branch sewers transferred to the Board in 1905.
+The council was only able

 Pollution Complaints

-Following complaints from the local community, surf clubs, and beach goers about the pollution that was blown onto the beach by the summer prevailing winds, a disintegrator was installed at the outfall in 1928.
-This was a palliative measure until a diversion sewer was connected to the main sewer system (the Southern and Western Ocean Outfall Sewer) to the Malabar Outfall, was completed in 1936.
-The Coogee tunnels are now disused, and are now listed on the NSW State Heritage Inventory.
+(the Southern and Western Ocean Outfall Sewer) to the Malabar Outfall, was completed in 1936.
+The Coogee tunnels are now disused, and are now listed on the

 Exciting Adventure

 I inched my way in front of the tunnel opening, trying to get the best photos and videos that I could.
 Once directly in front of the tunnel opening, I was struck by a sudden and oppressive feeling of a jump in the humidity and air pressure.
 Damp, warm air was being pushed down from the heights behind Coogee.
 There was a heavy, dank, earthy smell and the temperature seemed to be about 10 degrees celsius higher than the surrounding air.
 This creation of a micro climate was surprising.
-As I moved away from the tunnel mouth, I turned to take another photograph and realised the lense on my camera was completely fogged up and had to wait 5 minutes for the mist inside the camera to clear.
-After returning to the Giles Baths platform, I thought "that is about as exciting as I want to get.
+As I moved away from the tunnel mouth, I turned to take another photograph and realised the lens on my camera was completely fogged up and had to wait 5 minutes for the mist inside the camera to clear.
+After returning to the Giles Baths platform, I thought "that is about as exciting as I want to get".

 Foolhardy Adventurers

 At some stage in the past, a hardy graffitist had ventured about 3 metres inside the tunnel to daub the walls with some street art.
-To my mind, it would be foolhardy to try and venture any distance inside the dark, dank tunnel.
-Exploring urban tunnels maybe foolhardy, but that is exactly what some people do for recreation.
+To my mind, it would be

 In January 2008, three urban cavers went into the now notorious system tunnels via a manhole in Moverly Road, Kingsford.
 The tunnels, known as "The Fortress" run deep underground.
 They are more than two kilometres long and up to 10 storeys high, with slides, balconies, and waves from the Pacific Ocean battering bars across the outlet at Lurline Bay.
 But sudden torrents of rainwater can rush through them without warning.
 This is what enveloped the three cavers and eventually trapped them against a grille at the ocean entrance to the tunnel in Lurline Bay.
 One 27-year-old man managed to escape between the metal bars of the grille and was rescued.
 But a 25-year-old and 21-year-old woman drowned before Maroubra lifeguards risked their own lives to retrieve their bodies.